 A: It makes the graph behave in a special way!

-When you see a factor like (x-r)n, "n" is the multiplicity, and
+When we see a factor like (x-r)n, "n" is the multiplicity, and

 - even multiplicity just touches the axis at "r" (and otherwise stays one side of the x-axis)